jamietre/iter8/README.md

 # iter8

-Make JavaScript iterables fun!

-Start with the familiar `Array` API, add a dash of linq, and finish with deferred execution.
+A data transformation library that provides the familiar `Array` API plus extensions for use on JavaScript iterables.

 ## Why?

 Iterators are a powerful new feature of ES6.
-ES6 `Set` and `Map` offer some much needed support for basic data structures.
-But, interop with arrays is inconvenient, and they lack native support for the most of the familiar array iteration/transformation methods.
+ES6 `Set` and `Map` types offer some much needed support for basic data structures that support iterables directly.
+But, interop with arrays is inconvenient, and they lack native support for the most of the familiar array transformation methods.

-`iter8` seeks to bridge the gap between arrays an iterables, leveraging native data structures and adding some useful new transformation functions.
+`iter8` seeks to bridge the gap between arrays and iterables, leveraging native data structures and adding some useful new transformation functions.
 Internally, it handles everything as an immutable seqeunce, and defers all queries for non-value-producing operations.
 No work gets done until you ask for some specific output, and the sequence is only iterated as much as needed to perform your operations.

 ## Installation